Highlights:Felipe Zhen1, Guilherme E. Yamaguto1, Thais T. Yamaguto2, João G. Bochnia Küster3, Elcio J. Piovesan4

 A 79-year-old man of Portuguese heritage, Body Mass Index (BMI) of 25.9 kg/m², reported headaches with initial onset eight months ago associated exclusively with Valsalva Maneuver (VM) such as when coughing or sneezing.
 He denied previous history of headaches.
 The headache manifested as high intensity pain in the right temporoparietal region with immediate holocranial distribution, of sudden onset, reaching peak intensity in 10 seconds, maintaining the same characteristics for 60 seconds, and easing within 10 minutes.
 No associated symptoms were described, and no abnormalities were detected on neurological examination.
 Brain Magnetic Resonance Imaging (MRI) showed moderate signs of supratentorial microangiopathy and small foci of hemosiderin deposition by micro-hemorrhages.
 Brain Magnetic Resonance Angiography (MRA) with both arterial and venous phases only showed signs of atheromatosis with irregularities in the vertebro-basilar system.
 The venous phase did not show any type of alterations suggestive of venous congestion such as arteriovenous malformations.
 Doppler sonography of the jugulars showed insufficiency of the Right Internal Jugular Vein (RIJV) with a reflux of 0.9 seconds during VM (Figure 1A).
 The left vein had a reflux of 0.7 seconds.
 Being clinically classified as having PCH, the patient was treated with 10 mg of propranolol and 1 capsule of horse chestnut (Aesculus hippocastanum), every 12 hours, with an improvement of 70% in pain intensity and frequency.
 Indomethacin, the first choice for PCH, could not be used because the patient had gastritis with consequent intolerance to the drug.

-a.
+Figure 1a.
 Blood flow in the right internal jugular vein (RIJV) at rest (above) and in the Valsalva Maneuver (below). b.
 Blood flow in the right internal jugular vein (RIJV) at rest (above) and in the Valsalva Maneuver (below).

 A 70-year-old man of Germanic heritage, BMI of 29.1 kg/m2, reported onset of headaches one year ago after starting the use of a belt to control abdominal hernia post-cholecystectomy.
 He presented with two distinct headache pain patterns.
 The first was continuous, located on the right occipital region; of moderate intensity, radiating to the cervical region and aggravated by head extension, cough, and digital compression on the ipsilateral major occipital nerve.
 It was diagnosed as major occipital nerve neuralgia and controlled with an anesthetic block of the respective nerve.
 The second pain pattern was explosive, localized to the right temporoparietal region, with subsequent holocranial distribution, triggered by cough, reaching maximum intensity in 8 seconds and lasting up to 3 minutes, with improvement and pain resolution in 15 minutes.
 No associated symptoms were described and neurological examination was within normal range.
 It was diagnosed as PCH.
 Previously, he only had episodes of migraine without aura, becoming asymptomatic after 50 years of age.
 Brain MRI and MRA (arterial and venous phases) only showed diffuse cerebral atrophy and discrete atherosclerosis, respectively.
 The venous phase of the MRA also did not show any type of alterations suggestive of venous congestion.
 Doppler sonography demonstrated the presence of insufficiency of the RIJV with a reflux of 1.1 seconds with re-production of pain symptoms (similar to the PCH) during the VM (Figure 1B).
 The left vein had a reflux of 0.5 seconds.
 The patient was treated with the same therapeutic combination used in the first patient, with an improvement of 40% in pain.
 Indomethacin could not be used because the patient, coincidentally, also had gastritis.
 However, once the belt was removed, the patient became totally asymptomatic from the second headache pain pattern.